solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 ### Prerequisites

-Developing on Gloo requires the following to be installed on your system:
+Developing on Gloo Edge requires the following to be installed on your system:

 - [`make`](https://www.gnu.org/software/make/)
 - [`git`](https://git-scm.com/)